audibleblink/secblog/content/post/passdb/index.md

 concept of a struct/class/object and map its properties to a database table.
 For example, if we have a `Dog` class in our language, an ORM maps this class to a `dogs` table in our database.
 Once we create an instance of that dog class, `starbuck = Dog.new`, `starbuck` now represents a single row in the `dogs` table.
 Columns, then, are mapped to properties of an instance.
-Consider the following code:

 ```ruby
 starbuck = Dog.create(name: 'Starbuck')